 2. Study Area

-For the purposes of this report all directions noted will be based on 'Discussion North' as illustrated in Figure 1.
+For the purposes of the Visual impact assessment areas within 1.5 kilometres of the proposed disposal footprint have been considered and all directions noted will be based on 'Discussion North' as illustrated on Plate 1 in Appendix A.